The Beatles: 2020s

 In November 2021, The Beatles: Get Back, a documentary directed by Peter Jackson using footage captured for the Let It Be film, was released on Disney+ as a three-part miniseries.
-A book also titled The Beatles: Get Back was released on 12 October, ahead of the documentary.
+A book by the same title was released on 12 October.
 A super deluxe version of the Let It Be album was released on 15 October.
-In January 2022, an album titled Get Back (Rooftop Performance), consisting of newly mixed audio of the Beatles' rooftop performance, was released on streaming services.
+In January 2022, the album Get Back (Rooftop Performance), consisting of newly mixed audio of the Beatles' rooftop performance, was released on streaming services.